borzacchiello/borzGBC/README.md

 ### Compilation and Usage

-To compile, just run `go build` in the project directory.
+To compile, just run `make` in the project directory.
 You need libsdl installed in your system.

 To run the emulator, run:
 ```
-$ ./borzGBC /path/to/rom
+$ ./borzgbc /path/to/rom
 ```

 ### Tests